srtipo/coranos.github.io/bananos/developer-training/index.md

 1) Create a Github Pages site https://pages.github.com/

-2) clone the Github Pages repository to your lcoal computer.
+2) clone the Github Pages repository to your local computer.

 3) Edit the github pages site in atom, locally add your discord id to the top.